⚠️ TL;DR - The Key Facts

 ⚠️ Should You Trust TorGuard with Your Privacy?

-If TorGuard is willing to systematically defraud the partners who built their business, what else might they be willing to do?
-The same leadership making these decisions handles your personal data, browsing history, and privacy.
-When a company shows you through actions that they cannot be trusted, believe them.
+If TorGuard's willing to systematically rip off the partners who helped build their business, what else might they do?
+The same people making these calls are handling your personal data, browsing history, and privacy.
+When a company shows you through their actions that they can't be trusted, you should believe them.

 Three Red Flags Every User Should Consider